kaouchips/GettingAndCleaningData/code book.md

-# Cookbook
+# Code book

-This cookbook details the data in the tables: data.txt and tidy_data.txt For more information about all the data available in this folder, please see README.md.
+This code book details the data in the tables: data.txt and tidy_data.txt For more information about all the data available in this folder, please see README.md.

 # Data set information